 Remember that if you are not from the EU, you will need a Sponsorship from a UK employer before moving to London.
 This doesn’t apply to you if you are studying and have already secured a place at a university.

 Find the perfect home

-While you are still in your home country, I advise you to start getting familiar with London areas and suburbs by reading our complete neighbourhood guides.
-Searching and finding a new home in London can be super-time consuming and the online rental world is full of scams and spam.
-This is where Spotahome transparency come into play.
+While you are still in your home country, I advise you to start getting familiar with London's areas and suburbs by reading our complete neighbourhood guides.
+Searching for and finding a new home in London can be super-time consuming and the online rental world is full of scams and spam.
+This is where Spotahome's transparency comes into play.
 By booking online, we understand that you are making a big commitment.
 That's why we offer a guarantee that includes:

 - Fraud protection: Spotahome will transfer your money to the landlord only 48 hours after you move in

 - What you see is what you get: all properties you see on the website are checked by the Spotahome team.
 Our Homecheckers take photos and videos of the property and they even open drawers and cupboards to show you every corner of the property.

 Booking your London home has never been easier.
 I remember when I had to pay a ridiculous amount of money for a bed in a 12 people dorm while searching for my perfect home.
 I never really trusted agencies and intermediaries as I don't like paying fees for something I can do myself, but in this case, Spotahome helps me save money and time.
 Moving with Spotahome is a dream come true, if you ask me.

 MOVING TO LONDON - ON ARRIVAL CHECKLIST

 If you already have a phone, you will probably need a UK SIM card.
 There are plenty of SIM-only deals available through the UK’s four mobile networks: EE (including Orange and T-Mobile), O2-UK, Vodafone UK and Three.
 Otherwise, if it's time to upgrade or get a new phone, you can also look into signing a 12/24 months contract.